 Upon completion of this degree program, students will be able to:

-- The student will employ a basic knowledge of Tourism to facilitate successful transfer in those disciplines.
+- Employ a basic knowledge of tourism to facilitate successful transfer in those disciplines.

-- Tourism Studies students will employ a knowledge of event management components and their centrality to tourism businesses
+- Employ knowledge of event management components and their centrality to tourism businesses.

-- The student will be able to identify the components that contribute to the unique aspects of tourism as a business.
+- Identify the components that contribute to the unique aspects of tourism as a business.

-- The student will interpret statistical data utilizing critical thinking skills and its application in the Tourism Industry.
+- Interpret statistical data utilizing critical thinking skills and its application in the tourism industry.

-- The student will explain the international growth and emerging impact of the Tourism Industry.
+- Explain the international growth and emerging impact of the tourism industry.

-The tourism industry is one of America's largest employers with 14.4 million total jobs.
-In 2011, domestic and international visitors to New York State spent $53.8 billion on tourism- related services, ranking the state third behind California and Florida.
+The travel and tourism industry is one of America's largest employers.
+It was estimated the industry increased to 7.6 million jobs in 2013, up 146,000 jobs from 2012.
 With the merging of tourism, sports, and entertainment, the continued growth of this industry and career opportunities are assured.
-Growth has occurred in the areas of destination planning/management; event management; and adventure and experience-based tourism.
+Growth has occurred in the areas of:

 Careers and Salary: Having evolved from a travel-agent stereotype, tourism is a profession that increasingly requires preparation at the bachelor's degree level in the areas of management, marketing, planning, and finance.
-Graduates who earn bachelor's degrees go on to land jobs such as convention sales manager, casino and theme park marketing manager, director of tourism, event and conference manager, meeting planner, director of conference services, and urban tourism planner.
-As of May 2012, according to the Occupational Outlook Handbook, the median annual wage for meeting, convention, and event planners was $45,810.
+Graduates with bachelor's degrees go on to land jobs such as:

-Faculty members in the Tourism Studies degree program hold master's degrees and are responsible for authoring and implementing this award-winning degree program.
-They were also responsible for the establishment of the Walt Disney World College Program at Finger Lakes.
+Faculty members in the tourism studies degree program hold master's degrees and are responsible for authoring and implementing this award-winning degree program.
+They were also responsible for the establishment of the Walt Disney World College Program at FLCC.
 This landmark program was the first destination tourism associate degree program offered by a community college in New York State.
-Our faculty members are recognized by the State University of New York as Chancellor Award winners for excellence in teaching.
-They are active members of the local tourism industry and have extensive experience consulting, visiting, and analyzing model destinations across the United States and Canada.
+FLCC faculty members are recognized by the State University of New York as sabbatical scholars for study of the New York State Urban Cultural Park System.
+In addition, they have been named Chancellor Award winners for excellence in teaching.
+They are active members of the local tourism industry and have extensive experience visiting and analyzing model destinations across the United States and Canada.